How To Turn Your Truck Into A Kickass Survival Vehicle!

 Axles: In rough terrain, tough axles are an important consideration.
 You want something that won’t fail when put to the test.
 The entire drive train needs to be built tough because as the saying goes, a chain is only as strong as its weakest link.

-Lift: A lift will give you not only better ground clearance and visibility but some added security as it’s harder for passers by to see inside the vehicle from the outside.
-It also facilitates the fitting of larger wheels, which increase ground clearance still further.
+Lift: A lift will give you not only better ground clearance and visibility but some added security – as it’s harder for passers by to see inside the vehicle from the outside.
+Lifting the vehicle also facilitates the fitting of larger wheels, which increase ground clearance still further!
 It’s important to get a high quality lift as budget lift work that is not as well done can put strain on the vehicle components and cause instability.
-Mike Glover uses and recommends a lift from pureperformance.com
+So this is one critical area to do good research before making a choice.

 Wheels And Tires: “All terrain” tires are an essential for off road vehicles.
 All-terrains give a general-purpose “hybrid” capability – a balance between on road and off road use.
 All-terrain tires may wear more quickly and not perform as well on-road, however classic all terrain tires such as the BF Goodrich All-Terrain T/A KO2 have a 50k mile warranty!
 I use these tires and love them.
 As an “SHTF tire” they are hard to beat – with a strong sidewall to facilitate overcoming obstacles, good snow performance and resistance to punctures.